JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 # Studying R-Tipping

+Consider an autonomous deterministic dynamical system `auto_sys` (i.e. a `CoupledODEs`) of which you want to ramp one parameter, i.e. change the parameter's value over time.

+Applying this parameter ramping is here implemented as a two-step process:
+1) Specify a section ``p([section_start, section_end])`` of a function ``p(t)`` describing the shape of the parameter ramping you would like to consider.
+This is done by defining a `RateConfig` type.
+2) Specify how you would like use this section of ``p(t)`` to ramp one parameter of `auto_sys`.
+This is done by defining a `RateSystem` type which then returns a non-autonomous system `RateSystem.system` (i.e. a `CoupledODEs`) with the parameter ramping incorporated.

+For times `t < forcing_start`, the returned system `RateSystem.system` is autonomous, for `forcing_start < t < forcing_start + forcing_length` it is non-autonomous with the paramter ramping given by the `RateConfig` and for `forcing_start + forcing_length < t` the system is autonomous again.
+This setting is a widely used and convenient for studying R-tipping.

+## Example

 Let us explore a simple prototypical example of how to use the R-tipping functionality of this package.
-We start with defining an autonomous deterministic dynamical system (i.e. a `CoupledODEs`).
-Then, we define a time-dependent forcing protocol called `RateConfig`, describing how the parameters of the previously defined autonomous `CoupledODEs` will be changed over time.
-For times `t` smaller than the time `t_start`, the system is autonomous, then non-autonomous for `t_start < t < t_start + ramp_t_length` with the paramter ramping given by the `RateConfig` and for `t > t_start + ramp_t_length` the system is autonomous again.
-This setting is a widely used and convenient for studying R-tipping.

-We first consider the following simple one-dimensional autonomous system with one attractor, given by the ordinary differential equation:
+We consider the following simple one-dimensional autonomous system with one attractor, given by the ordinary differential equation:
 ```math
 \begin{aligned}
     \dot{x} &= (x+p)^2 - 1